lujiefsi/lujiefsi.github.io/_pages/scholars_corner.md

 ---

 ## Welcome to Scholar's Corner
 This page is dedicated to sharing academic resources, insights, and personal reflections that may help researchers and students in their academic journey.
-The following links are resources collected from other professors, hoping they can be helpful for your academic journey.
+The following links are resources collected from other professors[[wensheng dou](https://wsdou.github.io/advice.html)], hoping they can be helpful for your academic journey.

 ### Academic Writing Tips